Professor Cathie Sherrington

 Professor Adrian Bauman

-A professor of Public Health at Sydney University, and a world leader in implementation of physical activity interventions.
-He is Australian Prevention Partnership Centre leader in Implementation Science and scale up evaluation and leader of the Sydney-based World Health Organization Co-ordinating Centre on Physical Activity.
+A professor of Public Health at Sydney University, Australian Prevention Partnership Centre leader in Implementation Science and scale up evaluation and leader of the Sydney-based World Health Organization Co-ordinating Centre on Physical Activity.
 He is very widely published in physical activity and public health research.
-Specifically, he brings: epidemiological expertise in use and analysis of cohort and intervention data, interpretation and policy-translation of physical activity evidence, experience in research and practice-based methods for research translation, including the design and evaluation of communications research and assessing the reach of physical activity and exercise evidence into professional and public arenas and into policy and practice, management of scale up and research translation projects; currently leading the theme area around implementation and scale up for the Australian Prevention Partnership Centre.
-He has broad collaborative relationships nationally and internationally around prevention research, and in the rehabilitation field, around the translation of cardiac rehabilitation evidence through community-based trials into scalable interventions.
+He brings: epidemiological expertise in use and analysis of cohort and intervention data, interpretation and policy-translation of physical activity evidence, experience in research and practice-based methods for research translation, including the design and evaluation of communications research and assessing the reach of physical activity and exercise evidence into professional and public arenas and into policy and practice, management of scale up and research translation projects.
+He has broad collaborative relationships nationally and internationally.